lynskey08/Data-Representation-and-Querying-API-Project/README.md

 To request a library by name you can use:
 *http://galway.ie/en/Services/Library/(name)
-Where you replace area with the name of a place such as (Tuam) like so:
+Where you replace (name) with the name of a place such as (Tuam) like so:
 *http://galway.ie/en/Services/Library/TUAM